apache/causeway-site/content/documentation.md

 {col-md-12
 ## <a name="core-domain-services">Core Domain Services</a>

-Commonly-used domain services to use within your application, implemented within Isis core.
+Commonly-used domain services to use within your application, implemented in Isis core.
 Some implement API defined in the applib; see <a href="./reference/services.html">summary</a>.

 }